-I’m on the hunt for recipes where demerara might enhance the results, and this one is a good start.
-This is a crispy tea cookie that’s usually made with granulated sugar, but swapping out half for demerara gives it a bit more flavor without making the cookies chewy.
-If you don’t have the demerara, you can use natural cane sugar or stick with regular white granulated and the cookies will still be very good.
+For now I'm on the hunt for recipes where demerara might enhance the results, and this recipe is a good start.
+This is a crispy tea cookie that's usually made with granulated sugar, but swapping out half for demerara gives it a bit more flavor without making the cookies chewy.
+If you don't have it, you can use natural cane sugar or stick with regular white granulated and the cookies will still be very good.

 Crispy Coconut Tea Cookies

 - 11/2 cups unbleached all-purpose flour 200 grams

 - ¾ cup Demerara sugar 145 grams

 - 1 teaspoon of vanilla or use ½ tsp. vanilla and ½ tsp. coconut

 - 1 large egg

 - 1 cup unsweetened coconut flakes I used Trader Joe’s